mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 * Fixed a bug where the beam stop arm was not being masked on LOQ for the new backend.
 * Fixed a bug in the old backend where for LOQ the high angle bank was not being centered correctly in some cases.
 * Fixed a bug where userfiles specified in the batch file were not being loaded into the new GUI.
+* The new sans GUI will now save out all the outputs of a time sliced reduction.

 Features Removed
 ################